Kunzeu/Hotel-Alura/README.md

 ### ¿Cómo importar mi proyecto a Eclipse?

-1 - Una vez dentro del Editor al lado izquierdo, haz clic en el <em>Files</em> que está en el menú en la parte superior, elige la opción <em>Open Projects from File System</em>.
+1 - Once inside the Editor on the left side, click on the <em>Files</em> in the menu at the top, choose the <em>Open Projects from File System</em>.

 <p align="center" >
      <img width="400" heigth="400" src="https://user-images.githubusercontent.com/101413385/173164237-1db32d79-2b35-433f-817c-ec3fa30899fc.png">
 </p>

-Luego haz click en <em>Directory</em> y ubica el directorio del proyecto "clonado" o "extraído" en tu computadora.
-Haz click en <em>Finish</em> para completar la importación.
+Then click Directory and locate the <em>Directory</em> of the "cloned" or "extracted" project on your computer.
+Click <em>Finish</em>  to complete the import.

 <p align="center" >
      <img width="600" heigth="600" src="https://user-images.githubusercontent.com/101413385/173110215-f9451a5e-a9eb-4056-aec8-6eb3e3601e53.png">
 </p>

-2 - La segunda forma de importar es en <em>File</em> en la opción <em>Import</em>.
-O a través del <strong>Project Explorer</strong> haz clic en el campo vacío con el botón derecho del mouse y elijas la opción <strong>Import</strong>.
+2 - The second way to import is in File in the Import option.
+Or through Project Explorer click on the empty field with the right mouse button and choose the Import option.

 <p align="center" >
      <img width="400" heigth="400" src="https://user-images.githubusercontent.com/101413385/173111357-2ec928ac-5a3d-4f7c-ba84-8906d84bfd08.png">